jeffpar/pcjs.v1/disks/pcx86/dos/compaq/1.11/README.md

 	&7DD4  00 00 00 00 00 00 00 00-00 00 00 00 00 00 00 00  ................
 	&7DE4  00 00 00 E7 01 00 00 00-00 00 00 00 00 00 00 00  ................
 	&7DF4  00 00 00 00 00 00 00 00-00 00 00 00

+In terms of raw code (90 instructions), it's shorter than the PC-DOS 1.00 boot sector (99 instructions), even though it supports twice as many disk formats.
+This is because it uses tables to describe both the different disk formats *and* the discrete read operations, relieving the code from dealing with track boundaries.

 ### Mounting the COMPAQ MS-DOS 1.11 Diskette